 All of the above wouldn’t be so bad if it weren’t for the fact that calcium is not the most easily absorbed mineral.
 We typically absorb about 15 to 20% of our dietary calcium.
-In other words if you get 100mg of calcium from a meal, you only keep about 20mg of it, and if you also had about 1000mg of sodium in that meal, then you just lost all that calcium, if not more.
-So not only did your bones not gain any calcium, your body may have also lost some too.
-This is all a condensed explanation of how sodium, calcium and our bone health interact, but despite its biochemical complexity, influenced by many other factors, you can quickly understand why it is important to focus your efforts on reducing the amount of sodium in your diet for optimal bone health.
+In other words, if you get 100mg of calcium from a meal, you only keep about 20mg of it, and if you also had about 1000mg of sodium in that meal, then you just lost all that calcium, if not more.
+So not only did your bones not gain any calcium, but your body may have also lost some too.
+This is all a condensed explanation of how sodium, calcium, and bone health interact.
+Still, despite its biochemical complexity, influenced by many other factors, you can quickly understand why it is important to focus your efforts on reducing the amount of sodium in your diet for optimal bone health.

 High Protein Diets

-Our obsession with protein began about 100 years ago and it is plagued by so much misinformation to this day.
+Our obsession with protein began about 100 years ago, and it is plagued by so much misinformation to this day.
 As soon as it was discovered, it was hyped up to be the nutrient of prime importance that would fix any nutritional deficiency.
-Boy were we wrong.
-Regardless, industries caught sight of a big financial opportunity and government subsidies went out to meat and dairy farmers readily throughout the 20th century, and do to this day.
-With strong financial support and opportunity for major profit, it is no surprise that marketing about protein, as it relates to animal foods, was strong and in turn strongly conditioned the population to understand protein in a very narrow and harmful way.
-As time went on the supplement and processed food industry jumped onto the protein bandwagon and drove it deeper into our cultures.
+Boy, were we wrong.
+Regardless, industries caught sight of a big financial opportunity, and government subsidies went out to meat and dairy farmers readily throughout the 20th century, and do to this day.
+With strong financial support and opportunity for major profit, it is no surprise that marketing about protein related to animal foods was strong and, in turn, strongly conditioned the population to understand protein in a very narrow and harmful way.
+As time went on, the supplement and processed food industry jumped onto the protein bandwagon and drove it deeper into our cultures.

-As a result, today we have a highly nutritionally misinformed population who thinks that there is somehow a shortage of protein in their diets and that the more protein the better.
+As a result, today we have a highly nutritionally misinformed population who thinks that there is somehow a shortage of protein in their diets and that the more protein, the better.
 Nowhere is this more evident than in the fitness communities or whenever there is any mention of vegan/vegetarian diets.
-Most cultures around the world have become hooked on animal foods, and most people do not know how to function without them in their diet.
+Most cultures worldwide have become hooked on animal foods, and most people do not know how to function without them in their diet.
 The result is a high protein eating population, especially high in animal protein that is.

-Ironically, protein is the nutrient we should be eating in the smallest amounts of all 3 macronutrients in our diet, yet one that most people continuously think they need or should have more of.
-The dangers of high protein diets have been widely documented for decades, but this information remains buried for the most part given the influence of the above mentioned industries, whose messages still speak the loudest and influence every sector of society.
-Aside from the serious liver and kidney damage and upset to our vital acid-alkaline balance, high protein diets can contribute to bone and muscle deterioration.
+Ironically, protein is the nutrient we should be eating in the smallest amounts of all 3 macronutrients in our diet, yet most people continuously think they need or should have more.
+The dangers of high protein diets have been widely documented for decades.
+However, this information remains buried for the most part given the influence of the above-mentioned industries, whose messages still speak the loudest and influence every sector of society.
+Aside from the serious liver and kidney damage and upset of our vital acid-alkaline balance, high protein diets can contribute to bone and muscle deterioration.

-Recommended protein amounts have fluctuated throughout time, and are not necessarily uniformly accepted across the world or by all nutrition experts and researchers.
+Recommended protein amounts have fluctuated throughout time and are not necessarily uniformly accepted globally or by all nutrition experts and researchers.
 Here is an overview of protein amounts for your consideration:

 - In 2007 the FAO/WHO/UNU set the adequate protein amount as 0.66g/kg of body weight per day, and the upper safe limit as 0.83g/kg of body weight per day.

-So who is right and what is the best amount of protein for us?
+So who is right, and what is the best amount of protein for us?
 Consider that human breast milk is about 6% of protein of total calories.
-So at a time that we undergo the most extreme and delicate growth of our life, this is what nature has deemed as “ideal” for human needs.
-Perhaps given this fact you can better appreciate why leading edge holistic experts, as opposed to mainstream ones, recommend about 10% or even less of protein for optimal human function.
-Our bodies are very well equipped to create most of the proteins and amino acids we need, if we only eat enough food for our needs from a basic variety of foods (these can be solely plant foods).
+So during the period in life when humans undergo the most extreme and critical growth, this is what nature has deemed as “ideal” for human needs.
+Perhaps given this fact, you can better appreciate why leading-edge holistic experts, as opposed to mainstream ones, recommend about 10% or even less of protein for optimal human function.
+Our bodies are very well equipped to create most of the proteins and amino acids we need if we only eat enough food for our needs from a basic variety of foods (these can solely plant foods).
 Secondly, ALL whole foods, plant or animal, contain protein.
 In fact, all whole plant foods are excellent sources of protein, especially for human needs, providing us with more than enough protein and the right types of protein.

-Unfortunately in our society, we are conditioned to think that protein is difficult to get if one does not consume any or enough animal foods, and in our erroneous belief that “more is better”, we are eating more protein than we need.
-In many cases double the protein or more!
+Unfortunately, we are conditioned to think that protein is difficult to get in our society if one does not consume any or enough animal foods.
+We are eating more protein than we need in our erroneous belief that “more is better.”
+In many cases, double the protein or more!
 Given everything shared thus far, it would be naïve to think that this won’t have some kind of negative repercussions on our health.

-Finally, high protein diets, especially ones that are high in animal foods, are highly acid forming, which wears down the tissues and functions of our bodies.
-(This acid-alkaline balance guide will help you understand the basics, if this topic is new for you.)
-Calcium on the other hand, is an alkaline forming mineral, which has many functions including helping to buffer acids, and keep our overall internal state at a slightly alkaline level.
-Therefore, if calcium and other vital minerals are being used to balance out the high incoming acidity, they are unavailable for building new tissues like bones, or for other vital functions.
+Finally, high protein diets, especially ones that are high in animal foods, are highly acid-forming, which wears down our bodies’ tissues and functions.
+(This acid-alkaline balance guide will help you understand the basics if this topic is new for you.)
+On the other hand, calcium is an alkaline-forming mineral that has many functions, including helping buffer acids and keeping our overall internal state at a slightly alkaline level.
+Therefore, if calcium and other vital minerals are being used to balance the high incoming acidity, they are unavailable to build new tissues like bones or other vital functions.

 Knowing this, you can perhaps appreciate the irony of being told to eat dairy (an acid-forming food) for proper bone health.
 Never mind that it doesn’t even have a high bio-availability of calcium; only about 30% of the calcium in dairy is available for your body to absorb.
-Compare that to leafy greens and green vegetables, which are not only alkalizing, highly healing and protective, but also have a calcium bio-availability in the range of 40 to 60%.
+Compare that to leafy greens and green vegetables, which are alkalizing, highly healing and protective, and have a calcium bioavailability in the range of 40 to 60%.

 If you want to support your body’s optimal bone density and maintain optimal bone health for life, I hope this article has helped you understand that you cannot consume a diet high in protein and/or sodium.
 In fact, the more processed foods and animal foods you have in your diet, the higher is your risk for all lifestyle diseases and premature death, not just osteoporosis.
-As time, human experience and quality research has shown the most healing and protective diet is a whole food, plant-based diet.
+Human experience and quality research have shown the most healing and protective diet is a whole food, plant-based diet.

-Introduction to Dairy Science and Technology: Milk History, Consumption, Production and Composition from the Univeristy of Guelph
+Introduction to Dairy Science and Technology: Milk History, Consumption, Production, and Composition from the University of Guelph